Prevent Policy

 7. Monitoring and Review

 The Prevent Policy and associated documents are subject to periodic update and review when required.
-The University produces its Prevent Annual Report yearly and as required, the report is summited to Office for Students for auditing following approval by the Board of Governor.
+The University produces its Prevent Annual Report yearly, and as required, the report is submitted to the Office for Students for auditing following approval by the Board of Governors.
 Please contact the University’s Prevent Coordinator [Jim Benson via j.benson@uel.ac.uk] for queries about this policy and the associated documents.

 Part 2: Implementing the Prevent duty on Campus